MobileTeleSystems/onetl/docs/connection/db_connection/greenplum/write.rst

 .. warning::

-    It is always recommended to create table explicitly using :obj:`Greenplum.execute <onetl.connection.db_connection.greenplum.connection.Greenplum.execute>` instead of relying on Spark's table DDL generation.
+    It is always recommended to create table explicitly using :ref:`Greenplum.execute <greenplum-execute>` instead of relying on Spark's table DDL generation.

     This is because Spark's DDL generator can create columns with different types than it is expected.